ToshioCP/Gtk4-tutorial/src/sec2.src.md

     # girepository-1.0
     export GI_TYPELIB_PATH=$HOME/local/lib/x86_64-linux-gnu/girepository-1.0

-Include this file by . (dot) command before using Gtk4 libraries.
+Include this file by . (dot) command before using GTK 4 libraries.

 You may think you can add them in your `.profile`.
 But it's a wrong decision.
 Never write them to your `.profile`.
-The environment variables above are necessary only when you compile and run Gtk4 applications.
+The environment variables above are necessary only when you compile and run GTK 4 applications.
 Otherwise it's not necessary.
-If you changed the environment variables above and run Gtk3 applications, it probably causes serious damage.
+If you changed the environment variables above and run GTK 3 applications, it probably causes serious damage.

-### Compiling Gtk4 applications
+### Compiling GTK 4 applications

-Before you compile Gtk4 applications, define environment variables above.
+Before you compile GTK 4 applications, define environment variables above.

     $ . env.sh